FOGO cartoon banner

 The cost of operating these waste services is bundled with the cost of operating our kerbside collections - all included in the City’s standard waste charge.

-In the long term, the cost of removing general waste is expected to increase.
+In the long term, general waste disposal costs are expected to increase.
 This makes FOGO an economical waste processing option.

 The City provides a range of waste services to our residents, including: